You are on: darsys.com

 isn't for you.
 Trains, busses, subways, trams, and all those fun things.

-- Photographer's Gallery (Leicester Square) has
+- Photographer's Gallery (Oxford Circus) has

 some great exhibitions from time to time.
 It's well worth a look.
+It

-- Tate Modern (Southwark + long walk) Depending
+- Tate Modern (Southwark + fairly long

 on the exhibits, it's good.
-The building alone is worth the trip as it's
+The building alone is worth the trip as

-a converted power station.
-Awe inspiring.
-When you leave, walk across the
+it.
+When you leave, walk across the impressive Millennium Bridge

-impressive Millennium Bridge and you'll be at Saint Paul's Cathedral.
+and you'll be at Saint Paul's Cathedral.

 - If you like money, the Bank of England Museum (Bank) is